-- (i) "Initial Public Offering" shall mean an initial public offering of shares of Stock in a firm commitment underwriting registered with the Securities and Exchange Commission in compliance with the provisions of the 1933 Act. - (j) "ISO" means any Option intended to be and designated as an incentive stock option within the meaning of Section 422 of the Code. - (k) "Parent" means each entity that controls the Company, either directly or indirectly through one or more intermediaries. - (l) "Participant" means a person who, at a time when eligible under Section 5 hereof, has been granted an Award under the Plan. - (m) "Rule 16b-3" means Rule 16b-3, as from time to time in effect and applicable to the Plan and Participants, promulgated by the Securities and Exchange Commission under Section 16 of the Exchange Act. - (n) "Stock" means the Company's Class A Common Stock, and such other securities as may be substituted for Stock pursuant to Section 4. - (o) "Subsidiary" means each entity that is controlled by the Company or a Parent, either directly or indirectly through one or more intermediaries - 3.
+- (i) "Initial Public Offering" shall mean an initial public offering of shares of Stock in a firm commitment underwriting registered with the Securities and Exchange Commission in compliance with the provisions of the 1933 Act. - (j) "ISO" means any Option intended to be and designated as an incentive stock option within the meaning of Section 422 of the Code. - (k) "Parent" means and "person" (within the meaning of Section 13(d)(3) or 14(d)(2) of the Exchange Act) that controls the Company, either directly or indirectly through one or more intermediaries. - (1) "Participant" means a person who, at a time when eligible under Section 5 hereof, has been granted an Award under the Plan. - (m) "Rule 16b-3" means Rule 16b-3, as from time to time in effect and applicable to the Plan and Participants, promulgated by the Securities and Exchange Commission under Section 16 of the Exchange Act. - (n) "Stock" means the Company's Class A Common Stock, and such other securities as may be substituted for Stock pursuant to Section 4. - (o) "Subsidiary" means each entity that is controlled by the Company or a Parent, either directly or indirectly through one or more intermediaries - 3.
 Administration. - (a) Authority of the Committee.
 Except as otherwise provided below, the Plan shall be administered by the Committee.
 The Committee shall have full and final authority to take the following actions, in each case subject to and consistent with the provisions of the Plan: - (i) to select persons to whom Awards may be granted; - (ii) to determine the type or types of Awards to be granted to each such person; - (iii) to determine the number of Awards to be granted, the number of shares of Stock to which an Award will relate, the terms and conditions of any Award granted under the Plan (including, but not limited to, any exercise price, grant price or purchase price, any restriction or condition, any schedule for lapse of restrictions or conditions relating to transferability or forfeiture, exercisability or settlement of an Award, and waivers or accelerations thereof, performance conditions relating to an Award, based in each case on such considerations as the Committee shall determine), and all other matters to be determined in connection with an Award;